 As a result, there are various things that can lead to a page not being indexed by a search provider.
 Not only can the crawler decide that a page isn’t worth including, but the website owner can signify that a page should not be indexed, and even tag specific page links as unsuitable for indexing to tell crawlers not to bother following them in the first place.

-How to see if something has been indexed
+How to see if a page has been indexed

 Common reasons why a page isn’t indexed